nlxai/sdk/packages/website/src/content/03-05-guide-show-hide-touchpoint.md

 ## Completely Removing Touchpoint UI from the DOM

-To entirely remove the Touchpoint UI widget from your page (including its associated DOM elements and event listeners), call the `teardown()` method on the `TouchpointInstance`.
+To entirely remove Touchpoint UI from your page (including its associated DOM elements and event listeners), call the `teardown()` method on the `TouchpointInstance`.
 This is useful when navigating away from a page in a single-page application or when the chat functionality is no longer needed.

 **JavaScript**